STaliani/Autonomous-Mobile-Robotics_project/README.md

                                                                defines the stance given by the contact on the surface, computes the correspondent Gravito-Inertial cone applied to the Center of pressure of the surface.

+multiple_surfaces.m:           extends multiple contact considering the same pattern of contacts on multiple surfaces,
+                                                                         computes span and face form for each surface, defines the stance considering all contact sufaces, computes Gravito_Inertial wrench cone applied to an arbitrarily choosen CoM.